Language: EN

 Graph terminology

-• Degree of a node: The degree of a node in a graph is the number of edges incident on that node.
+• Degree of a node: The degree of a node in a graph is the number of incident edges at that node.

 • Path: A path in a graph is a sequence of nodes connected by edges, where each node in the sequence is connected to the next by an edge.

-• Cycle: A cycle in a graph is a path that starts and ends at the same node and does not repeat any intermediate node (except the starting/ending node).
+• Cycle: A cycle in a graph is a path that starts and ends at the same node, and that does not repeat any intermediate nodes (except the start/end node).

 grafo-ciclo